capablemonkey/operating-systems-course/notes-09-15.md

 You can manage threads without kernel-mode instructions.
 These are called user-level threads:

-- user threads are fast
+- user threads are fast (no system call needed)
-- can only use one core
+- can only use one core, since all user threads are treated as a single kernel thread and are thus scheduled to one core
-- one thread blocks all other threads
+- one user thread blocks all other user threads

 Kernel-level threads are managed by the OS.

-- slower
+- slower (because you need system calls to create and manage them)
-- threads can be allocated to multiple cores
+- kernel threads can be allocated to multiple cores
-- one thread does not block all other threads
+- one kernel thread does not block other threads